China Data Center Market Size and Share

 By End User Industry: BFSI Demand Surges on Digital Yuan Roll-Out

 IT and telecom retained 49.74% share in 2024, yet BFSI is on track for an 8.22% CAGR through 2030, outpacing all other verticals.
 Central bank digital currency pilots require distributed-ledger nodes hosted in compliant domestic facilities, shifting substantial loads from bank premises into Tier 4-certified halls.
-Simultaneously, algorithmic trading engines and risk analytics clusters migrate toward GPU-accelerated platforms that consume rack densities above 40 kW, further fueling the segment’s appetite for high-spec capacity.
+Simultaneously, algorithmic trading engines and risk analytics clusters are migrating toward GPU-accelerated platforms that consume rack densities exceeding 40 kW, further fueling the segment’s appetite for high-spec capacity.

-Regulatory scrutiny from the China Banking and Insurance Regulatory Commission stipulates data residency, pushing foreign-hosted fintechs to repatriate applications into the China data center market.
-Beyond BFSI, e-commerce sites scaling livestream transactions, and manufacturing firms rolling out Industry 4.0 robotics, maintain steady growth, yet none match the velocity of financial workloads.
+Regulatory scrutiny from the China Banking and Insurance Regulatory Commission stipulates data residency, prompting foreign-hosted fintechs to repatriate their applications to the China data center market.
+Beyond BFSI, e-commerce sites scaling livestream transactions and manufacturing firms rolling out Industry 4.0 robotics continue to maintain steady growth, yet none match the velocity of financial workloads.
 As digital payments and wealth-tech platforms proliferate, BFSI is set to become the bellwether of premium pricing trends across the China data center industry.

 Geography Analysis